 Employer Identification Number (EIN)

 An Employer Identification Number (EIN) is a nine-digit ID assigned by the Internal Revenue Service (IRS).
-One of five Tax ID Numbers (TINs), it’s used to identify business entities and administer tax laws.
-The two-digit EIN prefix indicates where the number was assigned and the subsequent seven digits identify the entity itself (e.g. XX-XXXXXXX).
+An EIN is one of five Tax ID Numbers (TINs), used to identify business entities and administer tax laws.
+The two-digit EIN prefix indicates where the number was assigned, and the subsequent seven digits identify the entity itself (e.g. XX-XXXXXXX).

 Using this unique number reduces the likelihood of your business being misidentified as another.
 Much like a fingerprint, a business’s EIN is entirely unique—it never expires or gets recycled for another company.